-You can include a void clause in the cooperation agreement stating it will be voided if the UGLG is notified by HUD of its eligibility to become a Metropolitan City and chooses to accept it.
-This is the option to take if your county believes that delaying executing a cooperation agreement will prevent your county from meeting the submission deadlines in this Notice.

-If you include a void clause, it must state that if the agreement is not voided, then the UGLG must participate in the Urban County for the entire three-year qualification period (FYs 2025-27).
+You can include a void clause in the cooperation agreement with the UGLG which states that the agreement will be voided if the UGLG is notified by HUD of its eligibility to become a Metropolitan City and chooses to accept entitlement status.
+This is the option to take if your county believes that delaying the execution of a cooperation agreement will prevent your county from meeting the submission deadlines in this Notice.
+If you include a void clause in a cooperation agreement, it must state that if the agreement is not voided, then the UGLG must participate in your Urban County for the entire three-year qualification period (FYs 2026-28).